 Do you have an example of a good patient-relationship management software for therapy providers?

-We highly recommend the StriveHub platform offered by Strive Labs.
-It’s an all-in-one customer relationship management platform designed specifically for musculoskeletal health and wellness providers, including physical therapists.
-With this platform, clinics and hospitals can engage and communicate with their patients, deliver relevant content (including home exercise programs and blog articles), and keep tabs on patient progress.
+We highly recommend WebPT Reach.
+It’s a patient relationship management (PRM) software designed specifically for musculoskeletal health and wellness providers, including physical therapists.
+With this product, clinics and hospitals can engage and communicate with their patients, deliver relevant content (including home exercise programs and blog articles), and keep tabs on patient progress.

 How and when do you recommend distributing NPS surveys?